Department of History, 211 Weaver Building, The Pennsylvania State University, University Park, PA 16802

 PUBLICATIONS and RESEARCH

-In graduate school my focus was East Asian intellectual history.
+As a graduate student, my focus was East Asian intellectual history.
 Early in my career, I combined this focus with an interest in the history of Ryukyu (the Ryukyu islands, encompassing present-day Okinawa Prefecture and parts of Kagoshima Prefecture, Japan).
 The result was a series of articles on early modern Ryukyuan political thought and the book Visions of Ryukyu.
 I have also worked on economic thought in early modern Japan and Ryukyu.
 Between approximately 2004-2014, I took up an entirely different topic, the history of earthquakes.
 Examining earthquakes from perspectives such as cultural history, political history, and the history of science, I produced a series of articles and two books.
-Recently I have returned to Ryukyuan history and plan to write several books.
-The first is a major revision of early Ryukyuan history, between approximately 1050-1650.
-I plan to follow that volume up with a history of technology in premodern Ryukyu.
-At some point, I plan to revisit my work on earthquakes and write a history of seismology that takes Asia into proper account.
+Recently I have returned to Ryukyuan history and plan to write several books in that realm.
+The first, which is now in press, is a major revision of early Ryukyuan history, between approximately 1050-1650.
+I plan to follow that volume with a history of technology in premodern Ryukyu.

 琉球王国の自画像:近世沖縄思想史. 訳 渡辺美季. ぺりかん社, 2011.
 ISBN978-4-8315-1298-7 (Japanese edition of Visions of Ryukyu, Watanabe Miki, main translator) (Review by Takara)